 1) They Pay For Reprint Rights

 Right from the beginning, Digital has been pushing its books hard, with copious amounts of both time and money.
-So if your works ends up in one of them, the odds are good that people will actually get to read it.
+So if your works ends up in one of them, the odds are good that people will actually get to read it.9) They Pay Royalties

-Nearly last up, the biggie, and the reason I decided to put this article together in the first place: have work published by Digital and you'll get a share in the profits from every single
+Nearly last up, the biggie, and the reason I decided to put this article together in the first place: have work published by Digital and you'll get a share in the profits from every single10) I don't have a point 10

 Digital book.
 Once those shares exceed your initial payment, you get more money - and keep getting more money.
 I know this because I just got my first royalty payment, and it was for a solid chunk of cash.
 As far as I can tell, this basically makes Digital a co-op, and how marvelously insane is the notion of a co-op publisher?
 If the list consisted of this one reason alone then that should be enough.